Asia stocks follow Wall St down as Fed warns of higher rates

 Shares fell in Taiwan and Bangkok but rose in Mumbai.

-As expected, the central bank raised its key short-term rate by 0.50 percentage points on Wednesday.
+As expected, the U.S. central bank raised its key short-term rate by 0.50 percentage points on Wednesday.
 It was its seventh hike this year.
-The Fed also said it expects rates to be higher over the coming few years than it had anticipated.
+The Fed also said it expects rates to be higher in coming years than it had anticipated.

 Recent signs that inflation has eased had stoked optimism that the Fed might signal the possibility of rate cuts in the second half of next year.
 But during a press conference, Fed Chair Jerome Powell emphasized that the full effects of the central bank’s efforts to slow the economy to bring down inflation have yet to be fully felt.